White Ensign: Non military usage

+An unofficial white ensign design featuring the royal symbols of the dominions and India was created in the early 20th century to demonstrate the British Empire evolving into a community of nations.
+It was flown throughout the interwar period for events such as Empire Day and the British Empire Exhibition.
+The Dangarsleigh War Memorial still flies it on some occasions.

 The Bahamas uses a variant of its white ensign, with a blue cross instead of the red Cross of St George found on the naval ensign, as a government and 'non combatant' ensign, serving a similar purpose to the UK's Blue Ensign.

 The Royal Hamilton Amateur Dinghy Club of Bermuda uses a white ensign defaced with the red abbreviation R.H.A.D.C. and surmounted by St. Edward's Crown.

 The New South Wales Ambulance service uses a white ensign defaced with the badge of the service.

 The Sydney Ferries house flag is a variant of the white ensign.

+The flag of Picton, Ontario is a defaced white ensign (pre-1801 Union Jack).